VoxelForge/VoxelForge/API.md

 * `entry_id`: Entry identifier of the entry to get the definition for

 #### Return value
-The entry's definition table as spefied in the `def` argument of `doc.new_entry`.
+The entry's definition table as specified in the `def` argument of `doc.new_entry`.
 The table fields are the same.

 ### `doc.entry_exists(category_id, entry_id)`